webmsgr/FireCast/README.md

 • Backwards Compatibility*

-• Vinyl Player/NBS Player ("note")

 • SertexPhone cross-compatibility*

 • A Second Screen, like the Wii U?
-[Here's something interesting] Using SertexPhone as the 2nd screen?
+Using SertexPhone as the 2nd screen?
 And taking the phone anywhere you go with your data?

 *Must haves